ekmett/thc/GC.markdown

 ## Working model:

 Use a loaded value barrier as a read-barrier.
 Modify it to track uniqueness.
 Unlike Wise/Friedman, don't bother to recover uniqueness during mark for now, we can't stop the world.
-We can recover uniqueness locally by stepping through an indirection.
-Investigate later if we can recover uniqueness during GC.
+Closures recover uniqueness of their contents.
+TODO: Investigate later if we can recover uniqueness during GC.

-~~Observation: If an indirection points to an 8 byte block of memory that we will replace with a blackhole with an _ironclad guarantee_ that nobody else will enter the thunk while we evaluate it, then we can store a _unique_ pointer in a non-unique indirection and retain that property.
-During evaluation of it we remain locally unique.
-In compressor terms, if we copy the indirections to to-space they become require-update pages.~~

 Wadler's trick becomes two smaller tricks: a unique selector referencing a data constructor can forward itself. a non-unique selector referencing a data constructor is a chain of an indirection referencing a selector, referencing the data constructor. we can evaluate this with a variant of the blackholing process, either by inserting a blackhole as usual into the indirection, then copying the value from the selected field, or by directly compare-and-swapping the contents of the field in for the indirection.